2014 LIMAN (SUMMER) UNDERGRADUATE FELLOWSHIPS

 Application process (All documents must be in Courier New 12 pt)

 All Yale undergraduates -- with the exception of graduating seniors - are eligible to apply.
-(Students from Barnard, Brown, Harvard, Princeton and Spelman should consult wtih their schools' programs.)
+(Students from Barnard, Brown, Harvard, Princeton and Spelman should consult wtih their schools' program advisor.)

 A complete application must include: